 Exam Tips — Development of the Periodic Table

 This exam tips covers Exam Tips — Development of the Periodic Table within Development of Periodic Table for GCSE Chemistry.
-Revise Development of Periodic Table in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Development of Periodic Table in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 12 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position